haoliao66/Specialty-Retail-BI-Dashboard/README.md

 ### Sales Overview
 <img width="1497" height="830" alt="image" src="https://github.com/user-attachments/assets/d09721cd-17d9-4aad-8f2a-96e7d681b040" />

-- **Timeline slicer**: User can select the sales period through the timeline slider.
+- **Sales Time Period**: Timeline slicer that user can select the sales period through.
 This will filter all the data by time period on current place and automatically apply to not only this but all following pages.

-- **KPI cards**: Shows total sales, total profit, total number of orders, total ROI which are the key performance metrics we are tracking.
+- **KPI cards(total sales, total profit, total number of orders, total ROI)**: The key performance metrics we are tracking.
 These cards can reflect the values of all sales or filtered by timeline or selected brandmodels.
 During development, these KPIs are declared as power query measures; for example, total profit is calculated by summing the difference between price and manufactuere cost across all unique order IDs.

-- **Stacked Bar Chart**: Shows top brandmodel by sales volume(sort descending).
+- **Sales by brandmodel**: Bar Chart shows top brandmodel by sales volume(sort descending).
 Users can interact and apply filters to other visuals by clicking on specific brandmodels(see image).
 Actual sales figures and axis value labels are not actually included for confidentiality reasons.

-- **Line graph**: Shows monthly sales and number of orders over the time period selected by the timeline slicer.
+- **Sales and Orders over time**: Line graph shows monthly sales and number of orders trend over the time period selected by the timeline slicer.
 By default it shows all sales and orders, but it can also be filtered by brandmodels through the interactive stacked bar chart.
 Actual sales figures and axis value labels are not actually included for confidentiality reasons.

 - **Insights**: An experimental Power BI feature that generates data insights using AI.
 Also can be filtered by timeline or brandmodel and generate only relevant info to those selected.